seniorlink-vela/public-api-docs/index.md

 Operations:

-- Create (post to the id of the parent organization)
+- Create (POST to the id of the parent organization).
-- Update by id (put and patch)
+- Update by id (PUT and PATCH).
-- List all organizations that are descendants of the id
+- List all organizations that are descendants of the id (GET).
+- GET an individual org by ID.

 ## Care data